Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Introduction

 \section{Introduction}

-Rogue waves, also variously known as anomalous or freak waves, have been the subject of intense scientific scrutiny over recent decades \cite{Ying2011, Viotti2013, Hadj2014, Toffoli2017, Dem2018, Dem2019, Karm2019}.
-These abnormally large surface waves were once disregarded as merely the tales of seafarers.
-Today, though, they are recognized as a real phenomenon and a serious threat to sea vessels and naval structures \cite{Haver2004, Muller2005, Garrett2009}.
-A recent line of experimental, numerical, and theoretical work demonstrates that anomalous waves can be triggered by abrupt changes in bottom topography \cite{Viotti2014, Bolles2019, Majda2019, MajdaQi2019, Machine2019, Herterich2019, Trulsen2020, MooreJNS2020, Zheng2020}.
-Since more complex rogue-generating mechanisms are absent (2D geometric focusing, random wind forcing, deep-water modulational instabilities, etc.), this simple 1D arrangement is considered a paradigm system that provides a minimal set of conditions capable of producing anomalous behavior, while remaining simple enough to offer hope for rigorous analysis.
+Abnormally large water waves, known variously as rogue, freak, or anomalous waves, have been the subject of intense scientific scrutiny over recent decades \cite{Haver2004, Garrett2009, Hadj2014, Toffoli2017, Dem2018, Dem2019, Karm2019, dudley2019rogue}.
+A recent line of experimental, numerical, and theoretical work demonstrates that anomalous waves can be triggered by abrupt changes in water depth \cite{Viotti2014, Bolles2019, Majda2019, MajdaQi2019, Machine2019, Herterich2019, Trulsen2020, MooreJNS2020, Zheng2020, qi2021anomalous, li2021surface1, li2021surface2, li2021rogue, lawrence2021statistical, mendes2021non, afzal2021propagation}.
+In particular, a step in bottom topography is sufficient to generate highly non-normal surface-displacement statistics in a field of randomized, unidirectional water waves \cite{Viotti2014, Bolles2019, Majda2019, MooreJNS2020}.
+This arrangement offers a paradigm system: one in which the conditions are sufficient to generate anomalous waves, yet simple enough to offer the hope for rigorous analysis.